-No disbursement of funds shall be made unless the County Department director or the director's designee has signified approval by signing the commitment voucher or invoice.
+No disbursement of funds shall be made unless the county department of social/human services director or the director's designee has signified approval by signing the commitment voucher or invoice.

 6. Employee Salary and Benefits

 To be allowable for reimbursement under Federal awards, employee salary and benefits reported in the County Financial Management System shall meet the following criteria: